Consider these next several paragraphs from SAW’s founder, Jake Clark.

 Know that the final aim of our quest... is returning with the power AND the wisdom to serve OTHERS.

-Humility = knowing your limitations & asking for support - as needed.
+Humility = knowing your limitations & asking for support - when needed.

 Solution = You + Humility + FAITH + Daily Meditation + The Five Pillars of Servant Leadership + The SAW Reading List

 Do stay in touch and please read all the way through.
 There are some people to thank.

 We hope all of you will find a way to be a part of what you just experienced; that you'll know that it was real; that you'll seek to bring others to -- and through -- the Project; that you'll find a way to make this work part of your lives.
 Note that there are many names listed on your Contact Roster.... much more on the CC line of the email that brought you to this page, too; that's a WHOLE lotta love to reach out and give thanks to ;-)

 If you made it your personal mission to call just ONE other Warrior in your Cohort once a week, over the course of a year you would have contacted each of them a minimum of four (5) times; this could mean all the difference in the world to someone who is isolating and under the false belief that no one cares.

 Pick up the phone.
 Make the call.
 ASK them how they are doing and LISTEN.
 Listen for and stay in the SOLUTION.

 If they are agitated, ask them if they have been meditating.
 If they haven’t, we suggest you invite them to do so and call you back in 25 minutes, or so.
 Get into and accept the idea that you stand for their "cure", not relief; relief is temporary and WILL NOT solve our common problem.
 Hold one another accountable to the solution.

 Do not sell out your brother’s journey out of hell and “off the island” !!!